 Like every other popular franchise in the '80s, The A-Team produced a massive amount of licensed toys and merchandise.
 If you could fit an image of Mr. T on it, the marketing companies were sure to take full advantage.

 And who could blame them?
 The show was a little boys dream!
 I was 6 years old when the A-Team debuted and the merchandise would be a nice piece of my childhood collection pie.
 Some of my collection included B.A. and Murdock figures (still have the Murdock minus an arm.
 I figure he pushed B.A.'s button one too many times as some point.)
 I had a diecast van that was just a little smaller in scale to my figures.
 The van had a sliding door and I remember still craming the larger figures in the back.
 I also still have some puffy stickers as showcased previously in my 1984 sticker album.

 There was so much to choose from but I thought I'd highlight some of the best collectibles that were available during the show's original run.
 (Click the images to view larger.)

-"action" train sets based on '80s properties.
+Tyco Action Train Set: Tyco released some great "action" train sets based on '80s properties.
 Besides the standard electric train set, it came with other vehicles, stand-up figures, and a play mat to act out the adventure.
 The A-Team set featured a launcher and ramp to perform some high-flying stunts with B.A.'s van.

-"Trouble Brewing" episode from season 3.)
+Parker Brothers Board Game: The stage is set for The A-Team to retrieve a top secret soft drink formula that was stolen by a madman (adapted from the "Trouble Brewing" episode from season 3.)
 I've never owned or played the game so I'm not sure if it's as ridiculously awesome as I expect.

 Book and Record Sets: Several sets were released from Peter Pan Records and Buana Vista/Disney.
 "The Maltese Cow" set shown above was apparently adapted from the episode of the same name.